ATTORNEY GENERAL WILLIAM TONG

 Eileen graduated from Fairfield University with a degree in Economics and received her J.D. from the University of Connecticut School of Law.
 She is married to her husband, Drew, and has two stepchildren.
 They reside together in New Britain.

 Assistant Deputy Attorney General for Administration and Management

-In this role, she is responsible for the overall management of the staff of the Office of the Attorney General, including overseeing the budget of the office, as well as human resources.
+In this role, Antoria is responsible for the overall management of the staff of the Office of the Attorney General, including overseeing the budget of the office, as well as human resources.
 She also is responsible for staff development, professional training, office policies and procedures.
 Antoria is a faculty and advisory board member of the National Association of Attorneys General Training and Research Institute (NAGTRI).

-Antoria was appointed as Department Head of the Employment Rights Department in 2011 where she supervised a staff of attorneys, paralegals and administrative professionals, in addition to advising state agencies on employment-related issues.
+Antoria was appointed as Department Head of the Employment Rights Department in 2011 where she supervised a staff of attorneys, paralegals, and administrative professionals, in addition to advising state agencies on employment-related issues.

-Prior to the Attorney General's Office, Antoria was an Adjudicator and an Administrative Hearings Attorney at the Department of Public Health.
+Prior to joining the Attorney General's Office, Antoria was an Adjudicator and an Administrative Hearings Attorney at the Department of Public Health.
 She also spent several years in private practice where she specialized in housing and family law.

 Antoria received her undergraduate degree from Mount Holyoke College and her law degree from the University of Connecticut School of Law.
-Antoria is a native of Baltimore, Maryland, where she attended public and private schools.
+She is a native of Baltimore, Maryland, where she attended public and private schools.
 She is married, has two sons, and currently resides in Bloomfield.

-Associate Attorney General / Chief of the Division of Consumer and Constituent Affairs
+and Chief of the Division of Consumer and Constituent Affairs

 Sandra G. Arenas was appointed as the Special Associate Attorney General for Constituent and Consumer Affairs in 2019 by Attorney General William Tong after he was sworn-in to office on Jan.
 9, 2019.
 In this role, Sandra handles all matters relating to consumer and constituent concerns.